-There will be no cover and no benefit payable if any medical cure is found for AIDS or the effects of HIV, or a medical treatment is developed that results in the prevention of the occurrence of AIDS.
-Cure means any Australian Government approved treatment, which renders HIV inactive and noninfectious.
+There will be no cover and no benefit payable if any medical cure is found for AIDS or the effects of the HIV virus, or a medical treatment is developed that results in the prevention of the occurrence of AIDS.
+Cure means any Australian Government approved treatment, which renders HIV inactive and non-infectious.